xigadee/Microservice/Xigadee.Platform/_Docs/WhatIsAMicroservice.md

 # What is a Microservice?

-Microservices are a relatively new concept that change the way in how way we design and build software systems.
+Microservices are a relatively new concept that change the way in how we design and build software systems.
 They are essentially small autonomous services that work together to form an overall solution.

-Instead of building your application as one big system, we break it down in to these smaller composable pieces called Microservices.
+Instead of building your application as one big system, we break it down in to these smaller composable piece, that can be designed, tested and deployed independently from each other.
 In general Microservices have the following properties:

 1. **Complete**
 	- A Microservice should only seek to deliver a small - but complete - set of business funtionality; otherwise we will start to build the type of application that we are trying to avoid.